dmmh/synolonxt/README.md

 	The client is downloaded from the public source for NXT client software.
 	During install the script validates against known sha256sum hash.

 3. Installation done.

-4. $ reboot to start the client on boot (or from a SSH client start NXT client with: $ /usr/local/etc/rc.d/nxtclient.sh start)
+4. 	$ reboot to start the client on boot (or from a SSH client start NXT client with: $ /usr/local/etc/rc.d/nxtclient.sh start).
+	You need to modify this line in the Nxt client configuration file: nxt.uiServerHost=127.0.0.1 to nxt.uiServerHost=0.0.0.0.
+	(use $ /etc/nxt/install.sh host to open the configuration file) Find out the local IP address of your NAS, then type http://ipadress:7875 in your browser to connect to the client.

 UPDATE

-1. This script auto updates the nxt client when a newer version is available.
+1. This script auto updates the NXT client when a newer version is available.
 It will only do so when starting or stopping the NXT client with this script though.

 dmmh